Morphine use while Breastfeeding

 Summary of Use during Lactation

 Epidural morphine given to mothers for postcesarean section analgesia results in trivial amounts of morphine in their colostrum and milk.
-Intravenous or oral doses of maternal morphine in the immediate postpartum period result in higher milk levels than with epidural morphine; however, the levels are still quite low.
-Monitor the infant for drowsiness, adequate weight gain, and developmental milestones, especially in younger, exclusively breastfed infants.
-Once the mother's milk comes in, it is best to limit maternal parenteral morphine dosage and to supplement analgesia with a nonnarcotic analgesic if necessary.
+Intravenous or oral doses of maternal morphine in the immediate postpartum period result in higher milk levels than with epidural morphine.
+Maternal use of oral narcotics during breastfeeding can cause infant drowsiness, central nervous system depression and even death.
+Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics.
+Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of morphine to a few days at a low dosage with close infant monitoring.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.

 Morphine is metabolized to inactive morphine-3-glucuronide (60%) and to active morphine-6-glucuronide (10%).
 Morphine has an oral bioavailability of about 30% in adults.
 Morphine-6-glucuronide has an oral bioavailability of about 4%, but is probably converted back to morphine in the infant's gut and absorbed as morphine.
 The plasma clearance of morphine is prolonged in very young infants compared to older infants and children.
 Usual therapeutic intravenous doses of morphine in infants are 10 mcg/kg/hour or 50 to 100 mcg/kg as a single dose.
 Usual single oral doses of morphine in infants are 100 to 500 mcg/kg.